-As we go into the board elections for the Debt Buyers Association, I am presenting my general ideas toward improving the DBA, particularly as it involves small debt buyers.
+Dear ARM Industry Colleagues, As we approach the upcoming elections for the Debt Buyers Association (DBA) board, I am sharing my thoughts on how to improve the organization, particularly for small debt buyers.